JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 Having only data inside Julia programs and not being able to load or save it would be very limiting.
 Therefore, we start by mentioning how to store files to and load files from disk.
-We focus on CSV, see @sec:csv, and Excel, see @sec:excel, file formats since those are the most common data storage formats.
+We focus on CSV, see @sec:csv, and Excel, see @sec:excel, file formats since those are the most common data storage formats for tabular data.

 ### CSV {#sec:csv}